mikecona3/healthAnomalyLLM/README.md

 v0.1 beta
   Comments:
-    -Initial commit
+    *Initial commit
-    -Basic structure of LLM
+    *Basic structure of LLM

   Known bugs:
-    -Blood oxygen, blood gluclose levels not being read (algorithmically) and will not produce data -Sometimes skips level 1 flags to send to level 2 LLM -Results list sometimes times-out and produces no results to user
+    *Blood oxygen, blood gluclose levels not being read (algorithmically) and will not produce data *Sometimes skips level 1 flags to send to level 2 LLM *Results list sometimes times-out and produces no results to user